SadYuyuko/Search-Engine-Result-Hider/README.en.md

 **About WebDAV:**
 1. Synchronizes automatically every hour.
 Auto‑sync merges files based on timestamps and deduplicates.
 Manual upload/download overwrites files.
 Currently tested only with single‑device synchronization.
 In theory, it can sync the same configuration file as uBlacklist, but no guarantees are made regarding file overwrite logic errors.
 Always back up your files first.
 2. WebDAV sync requires cross‑origin request permissions.
-You can deny this if not needed.
 3. Due to inherent limitations of script data storage, only HTTPS addresses are supported, and it is strongly recommended to use an app‑specific password rather than your main account password.
 4. Provide the full folder path in the address field, e.g., for Nutstore: `https://dav.jianguoyun.com/dav/your_folder/`